kilojoules/cnn-occlusion-robustness/README.md

 ![clean CNN model filters](analysis_output/figures/none_conv1_filters.png)

+The filters in the model trained with the clean data are sharper wiith more distinct gradients, while the filters in the models trained with sampled sensor occlusion seem less focused on razor-sharp edges and more on color gradients and textures.
+This suggests the rain-trained model may be learning to average out or ignore the high-frequency noise introduced by rain streaks, focusing instead on the larger, more consistent shapes underneath.

 *Example: Visualize `conv2` filters from the same model:*

 The current script handles this by just showing the weights for the first input channel of each filter as a grayscale image, which is a common simplification but not always a complete picture.